Safety Problems Lead To Early End For Study Of 'Abortion Pill Reversal'

 This advice, Creinin says, may put patients at risk for life-threatening bleeding.

 "It's not that medical abortion is dangerous," he says.
-"It's not completing the regimen, and encouraging women — leading them to believe that not finishing the regimen is safe — that's really dangerous."
+"It's not completing the regimen, and encouraging women, leading them to believe that not finishing the regimen is safe.
+That's really dangerous."

 Although Creinin acknowledges that his study was limited by its premature termination and small sample size, he hypothesizes that taking mifepristone without misoprostol may be especially risky later in the first trimester of pregnancy.
 All three patients with severe bleeding were at least 56 days into their pregnancies.